 The first twenty years of my life were filled with violence and threat.
 I am a survivor of child sexual abuse and rape, as well as physical battering and emotional abuse.
 Nobody at all was in my corner, and I made a serious suicide bid at twelve years old, which I am now thankful to have survived.
 Later, I experienced domestic violence from a partner who almost killed me.
 I am nearly forty-five years old at the time of this writing, and I have had some excellent quality counselling and support over the years, which has enabled me to overthrow some of the serious impacts in my life.
-Yet, I still have times of being triggered, which can bring about waves of fear, sadness, anger and other symptoms of the Complex Post Traumatic Stress Disorder I've had for a long time.
-While this can be highly unpleasant, I'm going to share in this article how I've learned to be okay with periods of ongoing fallout.
+Yet, I still have times of being triggered, which can bring about waves of fear, sadness, anger and other symptoms of Post Traumatic Stress Disorder (PTSD) I’ve had for a long time.
+While this can be highly unpleasant, I’m going to share in this article how I’ve learned to be okay with periods of ongoing fallout.
 I should say that I have spent many years throughout adulthood feeling apologetic and embarrassed for still being affected by my history.
-This seems, mercifully, to have drawn to a close; indeed I feel too old and cantankerous and possibly self-respecting to apologise anymore.
+This seems, mercifully, to have drawn to a close; indeed I feel too old and cantankerous and possibly self-respecting to apologize anymore.

 Do some things never completely heal?